cfclrk/env/README.md

 #+end_src
 ```

-## File Format

-Each line in the file must be in a `KEY=VALUE` format, with one entry per line.
-This package invokes an `sh` shell to interpret the file, so shell-isms
-technically should work.
-However, for compatability with other tools, it's best
-to stick to the following minimal set of features:

-- Use existing environment variables
-- Define an environment variable and use it in successive lines
-- A `~` is expanded if it is the first character in the value

 ## How it Works

 The first thing this package does is convert input into a list of key/value